 The weather in Iceland can change very quickly.
 You should always have your rain gear with you and be prepared for wind.
-In Iceland, the onion principle applies in terms of clothing … because within a day it can happen that you are only at 20 degrees and it is windless.
+In Iceland you should layer in terms of clothing … because within a day it can happen that you are only at 20 degrees and it is windless.
 An hour later and 20 km further, the temperatures are suddenly only in the single digits, the wind is whistling and it’s raining like cats and dogs.

 So always have enough clothes ready, which you can put on or take off in case of need.
-We also like to put on our two jackets on top of each other.
+We also liked to put on our two jackets on top of each other.

 Iceland Travel Tips – Animals and Nature

 When we think of Iceland, we think of sheep, horses and birds.
 While the Icelandic horses were just beautiful to look at, the sheep and birds sometimes caused “problems”.

 Despite the fenced areas, there are always escaped sheep on the side of the road.
 In addition there is the fact that the sheep get lambs in June and these run also sometimes carelessly over the road.
 If you see sheep at the roadside, drive slowly past them and be prepared to brake if necessary.

 Besides the birds on the roads, there are of course always many birds, especially on the coast.
 Many of them don’t like it at all when you enter their territory and are then actually eager to attack.
 When we drove along the Arctic Coastal Highway in the north of Iceland, we actually only wanted to go to a lighthouse.
 Shortly after we got out of the car, a bird attacked Andreas, so we retreated.